Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: DL-based CSI Feedback for RIS-assisted Multi-user Systems

-The NNs used in the MDPF-1 are similar to the baseline NN architecture in the magnitude feedback.
-During the parameter update, large errors have much influence on MSE loss because MSE squares the errors before they are averaged \cite{guo2018relative}.
-Given that the importance of the phase is decided by the corresponding CSI magnitude, the larger the magnitude, the larger the MSE.
-By adding the magnitude information to the loss function of the phase feedback, the parameter update can favor the phase coefficients with large magnitudes.
-Since the instant CSI magnitude is not as input of this network during the test, the proposed method compresses and feeds back the CSI phase using the statistical CSI magnitude information, which is learned during the training process by introducing the instant CSI magnitude to the loss function.
+The NNs employed within the MDPF-1 approach echo the foundational NN architecture seen in magnitude feedback.
+During the parameter updating phase, larger discrepancies carry a significant weight on the MSE loss since the MSE amplifies these discrepancies by squaring them prior to averaging.
+Recognizing that the significance of a phase is determined by its corresponding CSI magnitude, a higher magnitude leads to an augmented MSE.
+Incorporating magnitude information into the phase feedback's loss function ensures that updates prioritize phase coefficients with substantial magnitudes.
+As the instantaneous CSI magnitude is not a direct input for this network during testing, our proposed methodology compresses and relays the CSI phase leveraging the statistical RIS-UE CSI magnitude data.
+This knowledge is acquired during training by integrating the instantaneous CSI magnitude into the loss function.

 \paragraph{MDPF-2}